1. What is your end game? Business continuity or business exit?

 The bad news is that the prime cause of business failure is poor management.

-here is what to look out for:
+The following is what you need to look out for:

 • Narrow-mindedness: Directors who only show interest in matters that concern their particular area of expertise or interest and especially those that lack finance experience in management or suitable financial advisors taking on a big project without up-to-date financial information and reasonable forecasts where costs and times are likely to be underestimated and/or revenue may be overestimated is another mistake that leads to failure.